Skip to main content

 Remote storage

-Remote storage, sometimes referred to as "Remote mode", is when the promise is stored in the Resonate Server (the supervisor service).
+Remote storage, sometimes called "Remote mode", stores all Durable Promises in the Resonate Server (the supervisor service).
+Again, there are multiple ways to visualize this dynamic.

 Remote promise storage diagram